tyrneh/options-implied-probability/README.md

 ## 2. Mental Model for using OIPD

+> [!TIP]
+> If you only care about probability and do not want to manage volatility fitting directly, jump to [Section 3: Quickstart tutorial in computing market-implied probability distributions](#3-quickstart-tutorial-in-computing-market-implied-probability-distributions) and use `ProbCurve.from_chain(...)` or `ProbSurface.from_chain(...)`.

 OIPD has four core objects.
 A simple way to remember them is a 2x2 matrix:

 | Scope | Volatility Layer | Probability Layer |